tmshts/Web_Information_Processing/lab_04/README.md

 $ npm start
 ```

-More information in the PDF CS230 - Assignment 4.
+More information in the PDF file CS230 - Assignment 4.

 Result: